It’s the worst fear of every ecommerce marketer. Or, at least, it oughta be.

 Every element of your landing page should be nudging visitors towards making a purchase decision.
 Remove unnecessary navigation and exit points to keep potential customers on the page.
 Consider using additional calls to action (like sticky bars or popups) to keep your offer top-of-mind.

-Want to Build Ecommerce Landing Pages Like the Pros?
+Ready to Build Ecommerce Landing Pages Like the Pros?

 “Good ecomm marketers copy; great ecomm marketers steal.” — Picasso, probably.

-Creating a masterpiece is a lot easier once you’ve found a little inspiration, and landing pages are no different.
+Creating a masterpiece is a lot easier once you’ve got a little inspiration, and landing pages are no different.
 That’s why we created The Ultimate Ecommerce Landing Page Lookbook: to help marketers like you find your ecomm Erato, your online retail muse.

 What’s Inside the Lookbook?